yahavati/ai-secure-rag-api/README.md

-This project is an AI-powered Document Question-Answering System built with:
-FastAPI (backend API framework)
-JWT Authentication (secure access control)
-ChromaDB (vector database for document embeddings) OpenAI Embeddings (text-embedding-3-small)
-GPT-4o-mini for context-based answers
-RAG (Retrieval-Augmented Generation) architecture
-Full support for PDF, Word, and TXT documents Automatic PII Masking to remove sensitive data before processing Users can upload documents, securely store them, and then ask questions.
-The system retrieves the most relevant document based on semantic similarity and produces an answer strictly based on the retrieved content.
+This project is an AI-powered Document Question-Answering system that uses a FastAPI backend combined with JWT-based authentication to ensure secure user access.
+Uploaded documents (PDF, Word, or TXT) are processed and converted into clean text, followed by automatic PII masking to remove sensitive information.
+The cleaned text is embedded using OpenAI’s text-embedding-3-small model and stored in ChromaDB, a vector database that enables efficient semantic search.
+When a user submits a question, the system performs Retrieval-Augmented Generation (RAG) by semantically matching the question to the user’s own documents, retrieving the most relevant content, and generating an answer using GPT-4o-mini strictly based on the retrieved context

 Features:

 Secure Authentication:
 JWT-based login
 Tokens store: username, user ID, role, expiration